EN10/Bootloader/README.md

 # Simple Bootloader Project

 This is a basic x86 bootloader project that demonstrates the fundamentals of OS development.
-The bootloader prints "Hello, boot world!" to the screen using BIOS interrupts.
+The bootloader prints "Hello, World!" to the screen using BIOS interrupts.

 ## Project Structure